kyverno/KDP/proposals/per_policy_webhook_configurations.md

 # Overview
 [overview]: #overview

 Configure Kyverno resource webhook configurations based on policy settings.
 With Kyverno 1.11, the webhooks are registered for selected resources (by policies) with `apiGroups`, `apiVersions` and `resources`.
-This KDP proposes to register these resources' webhooks with the fine-grained filters via `matchConditions`.
+This KDP proposes to register these resources' webhooks with the fine-grained filters.

 # Definitions
 [definitions]: #definitions

-Kyverno has two webhook configurations that are auto-created and managed for resources selected by policies, a MutatingWebhookConfiguration and a ValidatingWebhookConfiguration respectively.
-For brevity, this proposal simply uses "webhooks" to refer to the two mentioned webhook configurations.
+Kyverno has two webhook configurations that are auto-created and managed for resources selected by policies, a MutatingWebhookConfiguration `kyverno-resource-mutating-webhook-cfg` and a ValidatingWebhookConfiguration `kyverno-resource-validating-webhook-cfg` respectively.
+This proposal uses validatingwebhookconfiguration to demonstrate the proposed solution, the same applies to the mutatingwebhookconfiguration.

 # Motivation
 [motivation]: #motivation